gethugothemes/persian-hugo/exampleSite/content/about/_index.md

 <br>

 One of my favorite parts about photography is being able to capture emotions and little moments that are so specia; but might even be missed or forgotten if they weren't captured.
 I love the little smiles and touches, the connection between people.
 Toddlers and younger children are some of my favorite people to shoot because they are so genuine & real and just straight emotion with no filter.
+My editing style varies slightly by the style and reason for each shoot, as I love light and color, but also some good moody tones.

 <br>